Space-Robotics-Laboratory/SpaceDyn/README.md

 ## Acknowledgement
-SpaceDyn is developed and released by [alumini of SRL](http://www.astro.mech.tohoku.ac.jp/spacedyn/doc.pdf).
-C++ version is developed by Ms. A, Mr. B, and Mr. C.
+* SpaceDyn is originally developed and released by alumini of SRL listed in the [original dcument](http://www.astro.mech.tohoku.ac.jp/spacedyn/doc.pdf).
+* C++ version is developed by Dr. Satoko Abiko and Dr. Yoichiro Sato.

 ## Release Note
-* Sept.
+* Sep.
 17th, 2020, SpaceDyn version 2 release 0 is released in GitHub.
-* Mmmm.
-Dddd, 2020, SpaceDyn version 2 release 1 is released (C++ library is added.
-Minor issue is improved in MATLAB.)
+* Oct.
+16th, 2020, SpaceDyn C++ is released.

 ## FAQ